wangxiaogangbywin/notes/README.md

 # notes

-I think what needs to be recorded and worry about forgetting...
+I think what needs to be recorded or worry about forgetting...

 ## Image